 New Plan for Immigration 2021

-A new Sovereign Borders Bill is proposed that will deeply affect the treatment of Asylum Seekers in the UK.
+On 24th March 2021, the Home Secretary made a statement to the House of Commons in which she introduced a paper called the New Plan for Immigration.
+This Plan will deeply affect the treatment of Asylum Seekers in the UK.
 Many aspects of the changes are worrying, and Asylum Welcome will be working with other organisations to make challenges to the plans.
-The details were revealed in a statement by Priti Patel, Home Secretary, in a statement to the House of Commons on 24th March.
 You can read her speech and the debate here.
 The paper can be read here.

 Please write to your MP about your concerns.
 Here is some guidance on how best to do this: WRITING TO YOUR MP ABOUT THE NEW PLAN FOR IMMIGRATION